fedokanishey/NLP_project/README.md

 ## How It Works

-The model uses a 3-gram (trigram) approach:
+The model uses a 4-gram (quadgram) approach with weighted selection and automatic fallback:

 1. Reads training data from selected dataset
-2. Builds patterns: (word1, word2) → [word3, word3, ...]
+2. Builds patterns: (word1, word2, word3) → [word4, word4, ...]
-3. For each pattern, stores all possible next words
+3. For each pattern, stores all possible next words with frequency counts
-4. When generating: uses two consecutive words to predict the next word
+4. When generating: uses three consecutive words to predict the next word
-5. Fallback to bigrams if trigram not available
+5. **Weighted Selection**: Chooses words based on frequency (more common words preferred)
+6. **Fallback Chain**: 4-gram → 3-gram → 2-gram if pattern not found

 ## Project Structure